-How this site got started: Friends and I got together for lunch shortly after the election – and due to my posting my climate worries on Facebook, they wanted to drill me for answers to help save the planet.
-With Trump planning to reverse “every” climate- and environment-saving action that has been made – there was no way to prevent the global temperature from rising more than 3.6 (!) degrees in the next couple of decades.
+How this site got started: Friends and I got together for lunch shortly after the 2016 election and, due to my posting my climate worries on Facebook, they wanted to drill me for answers to help save the planet.
+With Trump planning to reverse “every” climate- and environment-saving action that has been made – there is no way to prevent the global temperature from rising more than 3.6 (!) degrees in the next couple of decades.
 Translation – sea level rises of 6 feet (also !) by 2100.
 Nevermind that Earth’s fever is not going to stop rising after that without strong action – it will continue and ice will melt and droughts will strike for generations to come.

 [P.S.
 Did you know that the number of 95+ degrees will increase from six days a year to 90 days a year in Washington DC under the worst climate scenario?
 90 days a year.
 And that’s up north!
 We must do something.
 I like the tropics, but not that much!]